EugeneFinch/greedy-bigo/DUEL_MATH.md

 🏆 **Duel Winner:** Player B

-> *Note: This is a single illustrative duel showing volatility; long-term averages converge to the 9 % house edge.*
+> This example illustrates variance; long-term averages converge to a 9 % house edge.

 ---